 We have a passion for connecting families with the help and resources they need to be successful foster and adoptive families.
 Learn more on facts about foster care as well as possible challenges and solutions within this process to see why Commission 127 is the right choice for seeking help in the fostering and adoption world.
-In addition, you can learn more about our care community model provided by Live The Promise.
+In addition, you can learn more about our care community model provided by Promise 686.

 Commission 127 partners with churches to train and equip advocates within their local body to launch and support their ministry.
 This dramatically increases the total number of foster and adoptive families through three successful approaches:

 The impact of this additional support has been huge, in which the rate of foster families that continue beyond the first placement goes from 50% to more than 90% last 2-3 times longer!
 In addition, 30% of the volunteers choose to increase their levels of service and bring children into their own homes as licensed

 With this results-proven model, C127 has begun to implement the Live The Promise: FL campaign to reach the goal of having more than enough foster and adoptive families trained, supported, and available to care for vulnerable children.